yahyahamdi-lab/Vit-T-detection-and-classification/README.md

 ## Vit-T-detection-and-classification
 ### Overview
 This project implements a Vision Transformer (ViT) model for Aquatic Floating Objects classification and detection tasks using PyTorch and the timm library.
+The proposed model combines GAN network for image generation and Vit for detection and classification tasks.
 The model is trained on a custom dataset, evaluated using performance metrics (accuracy, ROC curve, confusion matrix), and saved for future deployment.
 ![Architecture](https://github.com/user-attachments/assets/363034e6-ea8f-4be0-a894-f71b907f0c2c)

 ### Requirement:
 - python==3.8.10
 - torch==2.0.1+cu118  # With CUDA 11.8
-- torchvision==0.15.2+cu118
+- torchvision==0.15.2+cu118s
 - timm==0.9.2
 - scikit-learn==1.2.2
 - matplotlib==3.7.1